Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 marvinh/istockphoto

 College is a great investment in your child’s future, but the price tag shouldn’t cripple your retirement or your child’s future financial health (and in some cases can be cheap or even free).
-Figure out what you can comfortably contribute and tell your child what the limits are.
+Figure out what you can comfortably contribute and let your child know the limits.
 If your child still desires a brand-name school, make it clear that they will be responsible for the difference.
-It’s fair to also help your child pick schools that line up with their future goals and not just pick schools based on the name recognition.
+It’s also fair to help your child choose schools that align with their future goals, rather than just selecting schools based on name recognition.

 Extravagant Weddings